 Healthy Watersheds Consortium Grant Program

 To support strategically protecting healthy watersheds across the country.
-The focus of the grant program is to protect freshwater ecosystems and their watersheds.
-Additional background information on the Healthy Watersheds Program and priorities can be found at the following website: https://www.epa.gov/hwp Funding Priority - Fiscal Year 2019: Through the Healthy Watersheds Consortium Grant, EPA funds an intermediary organization to provide subawards to eligible subawardees for projects to support strategic protection of freshwater ecosystems through capacity development and local demonstration and training projects.
+The focus of the grant program is to protect freshwater, estuarine, and marine ecosystems and their watersheds.
+Additional background information on the Healthy Watersheds Program and priorities can be found at the following website: https://www.epa.gov/hwp.
+Funding Priority - Fiscal Year 2024: No additional awards are anticipated in FY 2024.

 General information about this opportunity